ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 key_name=server_key.pem.ldsc
 ```

- 2) Click <a href="https://tst.dynamsoft.com/public/download/dwt/newcert/newcert.zip" target="_blank">here</a> to dwoanload the new certificate and use the new server.pem.ldsc & server_key.pem.ldsc to replace the old one under <a href="https://www.dynamsoft.com/web-twain/docs/indepth/deployment/service.html?ver=latest#for-the-service" target="_blank">cert</a> folder.
+ 2) Click <a href="https://tst.dynamsoft.com/public/download/dwt/newcert/newcert.zip" target="_blank">here</a> to download the new certificate and use the new server.pem.ldsc & server_key.pem.ldsc to replace the old one under <a href="https://www.dynamsoft.com/web-twain/docs/indepth/deployment/service.html?ver=latest#for-the-service" target="_blank">cert</a> folder.

+If you use your own certificate, put your own cert and key under the cert folder.

 **Note**: the new certificate will expire on September 23th, 2022.
 This means you will need to update the certificate again after this certificate expires.
 <br>